AnonymouX47/term-image/docs/source/viewer/index.rst

      * Only the current and immediate previous log file are kept.

-   * The Process ID of the ``term-img`` instance preceeds every log entry, so this can be used to distinguish and track logs from different sessions running simultaneously while using the same log file.
+   * The Process ID of the ``term-image`` instance preceeds every log entry, so this can be used to distinguish and track logs from different sessions running simultaneously while using the same log file.

 Known Issues